-One of the critical missing pieces to most professional learning experiences is follow up.
+One of the critical missing pieces to most professional learning experiences is follow-up.

-Don’t forget to set a few reminders, schedule some tweets or posts to help your participants review important concepts and IMPLEMENT ideas from the book study.
+Don’t forget to set a few reminders, and schedule some tweets or posts to help your participants review important concepts and IMPLEMENT ideas from the book study.

 Offer a way for participants to share what they have implemented with the group.
 Just don’t let it all fade away.

-You may also want to connect this back to a bigger project where participants are required to design and implement by a certain date.
+You may also want to connect this back to a bigger project where participants are required to design and implement it by a certain date.